MitchellBerend/serde_components/README.md

         return self.age == other.age and self.name == other.name

-# This mapper does not take BaseRecord, since this mapper is specific to the
-# concrete Record defined above.
-It's probably a good idea to give your own
+# This mapper takes a concrete Record defined above.
+It's probably a good idea
-# implementations a proper name.
+# to give your own implementations a proper name.
-class Mapper(BaseMapper):
+class Mapper(BaseMapper[Record]):
     @staticmethod
     def map_serialize(record: Record) -> bytes:
         return str(